akhil1194/class/readme.md

-1894098 akbarjeet:god is everywhere
+1892693 ramanpreet kaur; iam the best

 1893373 sai krishna akula : all is well.

-1893373 sai krishna akula : all is wel
+1893373 sai krishna akula : all is well

 1892980 Pramodh: like a thunder..!

-1894098 akbarjeet:god is everywhere

-1893739 jagdeepsharma: best
 1893567 vamshi krishna vasa  i am the best ...!
-1893476 inder: life is nothing without challenges
+1893476 inder: life is nothing without challenges 1893739 jagdeepsharma: best